hlotvonen/gdc-blog/content/2020-02-07-usage-tutorial-for-glyph-drawing-club.md.md

   * Your browser might be outdated.
 Update your operating system and download the newest version of Chrome or Firefox (or your preferred modern browser)
 * Glyphdrawing.club keeps crashing

-  * That's unfortunate and is probably a bug!
+  * Check if your file is 5Mb in size.
+5Mb is the current limit for the files, and bigger ones will crash Glyph Drawing Club.
+  * If it's something else, it's probably another bug.
 Please send me an email at hlotvonen@gmail.com describing your problem and check your console if there are any errors (Ctrl+Shift+J on Windows or Ctrl+Option+J on Mac).

-If you have any questions, let me know!
-I answer quickest though my instagram (link on sidebar), and slightly less quick though email (link on sidebar).
+If you have any questions, best place to ask is Glyph Drawing Club discord: <https://discord.gg/gJNDZ2M> but you can also send me a message on instagram or email (links in the sidebar).
 Happy drawing!